 This chart is based on the information collected by NASHP from multiple sources.
 To learn more about some of the eligibility and enrollment policy considerations related to pregnant women’s coverage, explore these NASHP infographics that depict coverage options for pregnant women.

-This map set and chart is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UC4MC28037 Alliance for Innovation on Maternal and Child Health ($349,975).
-The information or content and conclusions are those of the researchers and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
+The development of the original map and chart was supported by the Health Resources and Services Administration (HRSA) of the US Department of Health and Human Services (HHS) under grant number UC4MC28037 Alliance for Innovation on Maternal and Child Health ($349,975).
+The information or content and conclusions are those of the researchers and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the US government.